yelirkram/yelirkram.github.io/README.md

 ### DS 715 Data Warehousing
 * Collected, cleaned, and prepared data.
-* Evaluate ddata in terms of source, volume, frequency, and flow.
+* Evaluated data in terms of source, volume, frequency, and flow.
 * Identified and classified relevant variables for data science tasks.
 * Chose and applied tools and methodologies to solve data science tasks.
 * Assessed the model used to solve data science tasks.